Hello friends! It has been a long time.

 (About Fred Astaire)Sure he was great, but don’t forget that Ginger Rogers did everything he did, …backwards and in high heels.

-Somewhere along the way we started believing that perfection will protect us, promote us, and propel us into our destiny.
-The reality is that the striving for perfection has enslaved us and the only thing it has propelled us into is mediocrity.
+Somewhere along the way, we started believing that perfection will protect us, promote us, and propel us into our destiny.
+The reality is that striving for perfection has enslaved us and the only thing it has propelled us into is mediocrity.
 So what now?
 Who do we blame?
 How do we deal?
-I’m not sure so lets keep chatting.
+I’m not sure so let’s keep chatting.

 Some of these expectations are inflicted by men, some by other women, some by our enemy, some from ourselves.
 And some are good, healthy, expectations that we should pursue in our daily journeys to be more like Christ.
 One truth I’ve discovered in the middle of feeling the anxiety and pressure of all these expectations; I have self-imposed this pressure.

 I know.
 I know.
 I’ve literally made a list of all the other places these unhealthy expectations can come from and now I’m saying it’s my entire fault.
 Let me explain.
 There are many voices speaking expectation to me, but no one else forces me to pick up and carry those expectations and in fact, Jesus has offered me the opposite of expectation.
 He has offered me grace, freedom, and promises that He will be enough.

 There is a verse in the scriptures that I believe if we let it, it will bring us great freedom.

 So do not worry about tomorrow; for tomorrow will care for itself.
 Each day has enough trouble of it’s own.

 I think we often view this passage through the eyes of expectation.
 We assume that when Jesus is speaking these words He is mad at us for worrying about tomorrow.
 We place an expectation on ourselves to not only get today right but tomorrow as well.
 But that is not what I hear Jesus saying at all.
 What I hear Him saying is…